rasmusbrandt/DistributedBaseStationClustering.jl/README.md

-# DistributedBSClustering
+# DistributedBaseStationClustering
-DistributedBSClustering is a simulation package for the clustering ideas with coalitional formation.
+DistributedBaseStationClustering is a simulation package for the clustering ideas with coalitional formation.